actionproject-madhav/Self-Care-Assistant/README.md

 Setup Instructions:
 Clone this repository.
-Refer to the Botpress documentation to configure and deploy your bot.
+You can refer to the Botpress documentation to configure and deploy your bot.